 Our podcast, 'SAINTSCAST' be be found on Spotify.
 It is created and hosted by our school chaplain, Mr Sunny.

 ‘SAINTSCAST’ is a platform that works to serve the school community and the wider world; bringing God’s message of saving love to the current generation.
 Each episode is carefully put together to include discussion and reflection on current affairs and the big issues that affect us all.
 In addition to a sprinkling of All Saints gossip, interesting interviews with your favourite teachers and fun activities for all the family.
-“Each of us are called to be the stewards of the mysteries of God,” (1 Cor 4:1) and “each of us regardless have received a gift, serve one another, as good stewards of God’s varied grace,” regardless of faith, background and identity.
-What are you waiting for?
-Grab your speakers, put the kettle on, bring your parents, grandparents, uncles, aunties, cousins, siblings and even your pets and enjoy listening to our latest episodes streaming on Spotify.
+“Each of us are called to be the stewards of the mysteries of God,” (1 Cor 4:1) regardless of faith, background and identity What are you waiting for?
+Grab your speakers, put the kettle on, bring your parents, grandparents, uncles, aunties, cousins, siblings and even your pets and enjoy listening to our latest episodes streaming now on Spotify.

 Diocese Of Westminster Education Service

 The Diocese of Westminster Education Service believes that Catholic schools and colleges have a significant part to play in the mission of the church.
 They exist so that that Gospel of Jesus Christ is proclaimed to future generations.
 In the words of Cardinal Nichols, "Being Catholic means being open to the whole and being dedicated to the unity of the whole.
 Being Catholic means finding ways of expressing and deepening that 'universality', that Catholic character, and being ready always to embrace the other.
 The Education Service supports schools and offers advice and direction on a broad range of educational matters such as Religious Education and the Catholic Life of a school.